Find the Best Termite Inspection Companies for Your Business

 What is a Termite Inspection?

 A termite inspection, sometimes called a wood-destroying insect organism (WDO) inspection, is a thorough visual examination of a home's interior and exterior conducted by a trained professional.
-The primary goal is to identify any current termite activity, past damage, or conditions that are conducive to a future infestation1 2.
-In Woonsocket, where subterranean termites are the most common threat, this evaluation is a key step in home maintenance and is often required by mortgage lenders during a real estate transaction3.
+The primary goal is to identify any current termite activity, past damage, or conditions that are conducive to a future infestation.
+In Woonsocket, where subterranean termites are the most common threat, this evaluation is a key step in home maintenance and is often required by mortgage lenders during a real estate transaction.
 The inspector provides a detailed report outlining any findings and recommendations for treatment or corrective actions.

 Why Termite Inspections are Critical in Woonsocket